 When you buy nerite snails, their shells should be free from cracks and signs of wear and tear.
 The snail should be active, stick to a hard surface, or moving about the tank.
 Do not buy nerite snails that are upside down or motionless.
 If you do buy a snail, make sure that the shell is not empty.

-Nerite snails do not reproduce in freshwater aquariums.
-They need brackish water for reproduction to be successful.
-But, they do lay eggs.
+Nerite snails do reproduce in freshwater aquariums.
+However, the eggs/baby nerite snails need brackish water for reproduction to be successful.
 You may see Nerite snail eggs on hard surfaces like decorations, filters, or the heater.
-The baby snails won’t survive in freshwater as they need salt water to grow.
+The eggs won’t hatch/baby snails won’t survive in freshwater as they need saltwater to grow.
 All you have to do is scrape the eggs off the surface and remove them from the tank.

 - First evidence of sleep in snails – https://phys.org/news/2011-02-evidence-snails.html